-An audio record may also be made with the prior consent of the Employee and an audio copy or summary transcript shared with the Employee.
-Covert recordings of investigation meetings are expressly prohibited.
+An audio record may also be made with the prior consent of the Employee / witnesses for the purpose of producing accurate notes.
+Covert recordings of Investigation meetings are expressly prohibited.

-13 Investigation Outcome
+13. Investigation Outcome

-A written report will be produced of the investigation findings and shared with the Commissioning Officer.
+A written report will be produced of the Investigation findings and shared with the Commissioning Officer.

-Based on the findings of the investigation, the Headteacher will determine which course of action is most appropriate:
+Based on the findings of the Investigation, the Commissioning Officer will determine which course of action is most appropriate: